chinapedia/wikipedia.abstract.en/Page/May.md

 May symbols

-Lily_of_the_valley.jpg]]
+]]

--   Hooker_emerald.jpg brooch]]May's birthstone is the emerald which is emblematic of love and success.
+-   brooch]]May's birthstone is the emerald which is emblematic of love and success.
--   Crataegus-monogyna.JPG]]The May birth flowers are the Lily of the Valley and the _Crataegus monogyna_.[2]
+-   ]]The May birth flowers are the Lily of the Valley and the _Crataegus monogyna_.[2]
 Both are native throughout the cool temperate Northern Hemisphere in Asia, Europe, and in the southern Appalachian Mountains in the United States, but have been naturalized throughout the temperate climactic world.
--   Trailing_arbutus.jpgThe "Mayflower" _Epigaea repens_ is a North American harbinger of May, and the floral emblem of both Nova Scotia and Massachusetts.
+-   The "Mayflower" _Epigaea repens_ is a North American harbinger of May, and the floral emblem of both Nova Scotia and Massachusetts.
 Its native range extends from Newfoundland south to Florida, west to Kentucky in the southern range, and to Northwest Territories in the north.
 -   The zodiac signs for the month of May are Taurus (until May 20) and Gemini (May 21 onwards).